Bargaining Unit: Office and Clerical Employee Unit

 - Inspects the construction of facilities and materials for conformity with plans and specifications.

-- Develops and disseminates information, including technical reports and papers which promote efficient management of irrigation water.
+- Develops and disseminates information, including technical reports and papers that promote efficient management of irrigation water.

-- Performs technical research, including the gathering and detailed technical analysis of data, and assists in the development of engineering and technical reports to meet governmental requirements.
+- Performs technical research, including gathering and analyzing technical data, and assists in developing engineering and technical reports to meet governmental requirements.

-- Performs studies and prepares technical reports and specifications on water supply, power supply and other engineering related projects.
+- Conducts studies and prepares technical reports and specifications on water supply, power supply and other engineering related projects.

-- Administers water quality testing and compliance aspects of the District’s groundwater integration programs, including blending calculations and modeling of the San Luis Canal for water quality impacts.
+- Administers water quality testing and compliance aspects of the District’s groundwater integration programs, including water quality calculations and modeling of the San Luis Canal for water quality impacts.

 - Collects data and makes periodic determinations of water allocations for various crops, runoff, deep percolation losses, on-farm distribution system seepage losses, farm deliveries, peak water uses, and irrigation efficiencies.
 Analyzes seasonal and consumptive use of water for various crops.

 - Collects and analyzes daily weather data and is responsible for maintaining the District’s weather stations.

 - Maintains historical weather and crop data files used in preparing weekly Irrigation Guide, Water Management Plans, and District water use and drainage studies.

 - Interprets and/or applies District rules and regulations, policies, and guidelines related to delivery installation requests and priority status for delivery of water and provides information to the public and other agencies in response to inquiries.

 - Coordinates work performed by other departments and non-District personnel to ensure the protection of District facilities.

 - Prepares technical information related to cost estimates, design, and construction of the District’s pipeline, pump stations, and drainage structures.

 - Researches and interprets pertinent information from drawings, sketches, maps, field books, and catalogues.
 Performs and review engineering calculations.